How To Create A To-Do List In WordPress

 Import/Export

-The ability to import and export to-do list data can be useful.
-For example, you may decide to transfer data from an existing list to another website, or export your data for backup or reporting purposes.
+Being able to import and export to-do list data can be very useful.
+For example, you may need to transfer data from one website to another, or store your data for backup or reporting purposes.

-Here you can import and export your to-do list data and plugin settings …
+Use this section to easily export and import your list and plugin settings …

 Exporting To-Do List Data

-This will open up a window allowing you to download and save the data in plain text format to a storage device …
+This will open up a new window allowing you to view or save the data in plain text format to a storage device (e.g. your hard drive) …

-As well as exporting list data from the ‘Import/Export’ tab, you can also export data by going to your WordPress main menu and selecting Tools > Export …
+In addition to exporting to-do list data from the ‘Import/Export’ tab, you can also export data by going to your WordPress dashboard menu and selecting Tools > Export …

-You can include to-do list data in an export file (in XML format), either by checking ‘All content’ (includes everything – posts, pages, etc…), or selecting ‘To-Do’ from the ‘Choose what to export’ section and clicking on the ‘Download Export File’ button to download your file to your hard drive…
+You can include to-do list data in a WordPress export file (in XML format), either by checking ‘All content’ (includes everything – posts, pages, etc…), or selecting ‘To-Do’ from the ‘Choose what to export’ section and clicking the ‘Download Export File’ button to save your file to your hard drive…

 Importing To-Do List Data